 Skip to main content

-Can I go back to driving after a stroke?
+Can you go back to driving after a stroke?
 Here's what you need to know about whether you can, how long it takes, whether you need to tell the DVLA, whether it affects your motor insurance and where to get help.
-But always check with your own doctor first.

 Get a car insurance quote